ff7-mods/ff7-flat-wiki/docs/FF7/Field/BCX.md

 `    u32 blank2;`
 `} // sizeof = 36`

-This header is followed by the skeleton data, the part headers and the animation headers, like in [BSX files](BSX.md#Models_Section).
-(And there is no Textures Section)
+This header is followed by the skeleton data, the part headers and the animation headers, like in [BSX files](BSX.md#Models_Section)